rclone/rclone/docs/content/docs.md

 mod times directly as it is more accurate than a `--size-only` check and faster than using `--checksum`.

+### --use-server-modtime ###

+Some object-store backends (e.g, Swift, S3) do not preserve file modification times (modtime).
+On these backends, rclone stores the original modtime as additional metadata on the object.
+By default it will make an API call to retrieve the metadata when the modtime is needed by an operation.

+Use this flag to disable the extra API call and rely instead on the server's modified time.
+In cases such as a local to remote sync, knowing the local file is newer than the time it was last uploaded to the remote is sufficient.
+In those cases, this flag can speed up the process and reduce the number of API calls necessary.

 ### -v, -vv, --verbose ###

 With `-v` rclone will tell you about each file that is transferred and